RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 ## 8. Final Model, Results Summary and Github Repository
 Final Model and Results Summary
 The Random Forest Regressor was selected as the final model for this project due to its superior performance in predicting driver pay.
 By leveraging 150 decision trees with a maximum depth of 10, the model effectively captured complex, non-linear relationships in the dataset.
-Compared to other models such as Linear Regression and Gradient Boosted Trees, the Random Forest achieved the lowest RMSE of 2.63 and the highest R² score of 0.848 , indicating strong predictive accuracy and a well-fitted model.
+Compared to other models such as Linear Regression and Gradient Boosted Trees, the Random Forest achieved the lowest RMSE of 2.82 and the highest R² score of 0.848 , indicating strong predictive accuracy and a well-fitted model.
 Its robustness to overfitting and ability to handle diverse feature types made it the most effective choice for our ride-sharing trip analysis.
+Grid search with cross validation of 3 improved the RMSE score of Random Forest to 2.63.

 GitHub Repository
 Your GitHub must be made public by the morning of the next day of the submission deadline.